Top Position Trading Strategies for 2023

 Some position trading strategies include:

-+ Trend trading.
-This involves identifying a market exhibiting long term trend through technical analysis and fundamental analysis.
+This involves identifying a market exhibiting long term trends through technical analysis and fundamental analysis.
 Market cycles and indicators such as moving averages can help confirm a trend, while the fundamental narrative can help to drive a trend further in a certain direction.

-+ Breakout trading.
 This involves identifying a period of consolidation in a market and trading price once it breaks out of this consolidation period.
-Traders can use technical analysis tools such as horizontal support and resistance lines to confirm a breakout and fundamental analysis as the drive force behind the move.
+Traders can use technical analysis tools such as horizontal support and resistance lines to confirm a breakout and fundamental analysis as the driving force behind the move.

 Advantages of Position Trading